ClementNerma/NightOS/docs/concepts/applications.md

 ## Services

-Application can provide [services](../technical/services.md) by specifying them in their [manifest](../specs/applications.md#application-manifest).
+Application can provide [services](../technical/services.md) to run at startup.
+They must be specified in their [manifest](../specs/applications.md#application-manifest).
-The services will be run at startup with the usual application's permissions.

-There is exactly one process for each service per active user.
+Services run at startup with the usual application's permissions, and services get one process per active user.